lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 # Face Detection Models

-The Intel® Distribution of OpenVINO™ toolkit includes two pre-compiled face detection models located at:

-* /opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-adas-0001
+The Intel® Distribution of OpenVINO™ toolkit provides pre-trained models in the Open Model Zoo that have been trained to detect faces.
+The models used by this tutorial is the "[face-detection-adas-0001](https://github.com/opencv/open_model_zoo/blob/master/intel_models/face-detection-adas-0001/description/face-detection-adas-0001.md)" and "[face-detection-retail-0004](https://github.com/opencv/open_model_zoo/blob/master/intel_models/face-detection-retail-0004/description/face-detection-retail-0004.md)" which were downloaded and compiled for FP16 and FP32 during setup using the model downloader script.
+The available model locations are:

-   * Available model locations:
+* face-detection-adas-0001

-      * FP16: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-adas-0001/FP16/face-detection-adas-0001.xml
+  * FP16: tutorials/tutorial_models/face_detection/Transportation/object_detection/face/pruned_mobilenet_reduced_ssd_shared_weights/dldt/face-detection-adas-0001-fp16.xml

-      * FP32: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-adas-0001/FP32/face-detection-adas-0001.xml
+  * FP32: tutorials/tutorial_models/face_detection/Transportation/object_detection/face/pruned_mobilenet_reduced_ssd_shared_weights/dldt/face-detection-adas-0001.xml

-   * More detail may be found the Intel® Distribution of OpenVINO™ toolkit at:       file:///opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-adas-0001/description/face-detection-adas-0001.html
+  * More details on the model can be found at: https://github.com/opencv/open_model_zoo/blob/master/intel_models/face-detection-adas-0001/description/face-detection-adas-0001.md

-* /opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-retail-0004

-   * Available model locations:
+* face-detection-retail-0004

-      * FP16: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-retail-0004/FP16/face-detection-retail-0004.xml
+  * FP16: tutorials/tutorial_models/face_detection/Retail/object_detection/face/sqnet1.0modif-ssd/0004/dldt/face-detection-retail-0004-fp16.xml

-      * FP32: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-retail-0004/FP32/face-detection-retail-0004.xml
+  * FP32: tutorials/tutorial_models/face_detection/Retail/object_detection/face/sqnet1.0modif-ssd/0004/dldt/face-detection-retail-0004.xml

-   * More detail may be found in the Intel® Distribution of OpenVINO™ toolkit at: file:///opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-retail-0004/description/face-detection-retail-0004.html
+  * More details on the model can be found at: https://github.com/opencv/open_model_zoo/blob/master/intel_models/face-detection-retail-0004/description/face-detection-retail-0004.md

 Each model may be used to perform face detection, the difference is how complex each underlying model is for the results it is capable of producing as shown in the summary below (for more details, see the descriptions HTML pages for each model):